kalininalab/alphafold_non_docker/README.md

 Required Parameters:
 -d <data_dir>         Path to directory of supporting data -o <output_dir>       Path to a directory that will store the results.
--f <fasta_path>       Path to a FASTA file containing sequence.
-If a FASTA file contains multiple sequences, then it will be folded as a multimer
+-f <fasta_paths>      Path to FASTA files containing sequences.
+If a FASTA file contains multiple sequences, then it will be folded as a multimer.
+To fold more sequences one after another, write the files separated by a comma
 -t <max_template_date> Maximum template release date to consider (ISO-8601 format - i.e. YYYY-MM-DD).
 Important if folding historical test sets
 Optional Parameters:
 -g <use_gpu>          Enable NVIDIA runtime to run with GPUs (default: true)